 Me: And Murder she wrote!

-Me: By the way, I just opened the pack of Dove soaps you gave me.
-I wish Mom were here…she was crazy about Dove.
-Oh, and I also got a little Dove pack from Indiblogger.
-With a pink ribbon!
-I was just thinking – if you were here, we would have argued over who gets to keep the pouch!
-It is nice and soft and squishy – the sort that tucks into your handbag!
+Me: By the way, I just opened the pack of soaps you gave me.
+I wish Mom were here…she was crazy about this brand.
+Oh, and I also bought a pack of sandalwood soaps.
+Each one is packed in an individual box.
+I was just thinking – if you were here, we would have argued over who gets to keep the boxes!
+Very cool – triangular in shape.

 T: Ok ‘Dya – Yikes, Look at the time!
 Huggs!
 Now I have to rush to work!